Sample Liturgy for Pentecost Sunday

 Almighty God, on this day you opened the way of eternal life to every race and nation by the promised gift of your Holy Spirit: Shed abroad this gift throughout the world by the preaching of the gospel, that it may reach to the ends of the earth; through Jesus Christ our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.

-A reading from the Acts of the Apostles, Chapter 2, beginning at verse 1:
+A reading from the Acts of the Apostles, Chapter 2, at the first verse:

 The Word of the Lord.